Jamin252/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-Impute by median of the interval
+Impute by mean of the interval

 ```r
 sumNa <- sum(is.na(file$steps))